 See our video section for a walk through of this process.

 Howard Ehrsam is the sole founder of Chinese Drywall Screening, LLC.
 He has a bachelor's degree from the University of Florida in Civil Engineering.
-He worked for Whiting-Turner in Central Florida for 8 years building theme park and commercial projects before moving to Port St Lucie in 2003 to start a new career in commercial development.
-From 2003 to 2009, Howard managed various projects for Tradition Development, a master planned community developer.
+Howard has managed major jobs including theme parks, medical buildings, multi-family homes and numerous other projects for Tradition Development, as a master planned community developer.
 Howard's certifications and licenses include Professional Engineer (PE), Certified General Contractor (CGC), LEED AP along with numerous specialty and private certifications.
-Howard enjoys life on the Treasure Coast with his beautiful wife of 23 years and 3 fantastic children.

 In 2007, it was discovered that one of his properties was having characteristics understood to be caused by tainted drywall from China and he experienced the process of having it removed.
 By way of his personal experience and being the president of a condo association with 80 tainted units, Howard quickly became the "go-to" resource for helping others.
 The combination of his professional experience, dealing with the issue first hand, helping others and continual research has put Howard in a position to be an excellent resource for others in dealing with the Chinese Drywall phenomenon.